markoechevarria/Sql_Files/javascript-typescript/README.md

 # JavaScript and Typescript
-A repository of JavaScript and Typescript
+A directory with JavaScript and Typescript files